 The Provider Directory lists our network providers and durable medical equipment suppliers.

 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
+We have arranged for these providers to deliver covered services to members in our plan.
+The most recent list of providers and suppliers is available on our website at www.libertymedicareadvantage.com.

 You must use network providers to get your medical care and services.
 If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Liberty Medicare Advantage Nursing Home Plan authorizes use of out-ofnetwork providers.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Liberty Medicare Advantage authorizes use of out-of-network providers.